IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4d-cartridges.md

 | installation_options | Record of properties that will be applied to the `spec` of the OpenShift Custom Resource | No | |

 ### Cartridge `cpfs` or `cp-foundation`
 Defines the Cloud Pak Foundational Services (fka Common Services) which are required for all Cloud Pak for Data installations.
-Cloud Pak for Data Foundational Services provide functionalities around certificate managemenent, license service, identity and access management (IAM), etc.
+Cloud Pak for Data Foundational Services provide functionalities around certificate management, license service, identity and access management (IAM), etc.

 This cartridge is mandatory for every Cloud Pak for Data instance.